GSTT-CSC/gstt-csc.github.io/_projects/CSC015_CARNAX.md

 <br>
 <br>
 <h3>Rationale</h3>
 Bowel perforation in neonates is difficult to see on Xrays.
-Because of radiosensitivity and frequency of other complications, the timely diagnosis and intervention are cruicial.
+Because of radiosensitivity and frequency of other complications, the timely diagnosis and intervention are crucial.
 GSTT is a specialist centre where many of these babies have been seen and thus we sit in the unique position of being able to develop a lifesaving tool like this.
 <h3>Patient pathway</h3>
 Preterm newborn babies with suspected bowel perforation are referred for an abdominal Xray scan.
 The Xray is acquired on a mobile Xray machine, with dose optimised for radiation safety of the neonate.
 The images are reported by dedicated consultant radiologist.
 Where a consultant is not available (e.g. at night), and the on-call registrar suspects a perforation, a consultant is called.
 If the bowel perforation is not demonstrated, the registrar makes the report.
 <h3>Training data</h3>